gramaziokohler/antikythera/ARCHITECTURE.md

 The expansion from prototypical blueprints to more deterministic or algorithmic results will be handled by MCP tools, maintaining a separation between high-level blueprint definition and low-level execution details.

+### Proof-of-Concept: Grasshopper components

+A set of Grasshopper components could be developed to allow visual programming of blueprints.
+This would serve as a good blueprint-prototyping alternative to the JSON format, especially for users familiar with visual programming paradigms.

 ---

 ## Development